dwavesystems/dwave-ocean-sdk/docs/shared/examples.rst

 .. start_qpu2

-The following code solves the known "minimum vertex cover" graph problem using an annealing quantum computer.
+The following code solves the known "minimum vertex cover" graph problem using an :term:`annealing` quantum computer.

 >>> import networkx as nx
 >>> import dwave_networkx as dnx